High Performance Git

 Newer Git ref-storage backend that stores refs and reflogs in sorted tables rather than loose files plus packed-refs.

-Reftable applies a more structured storage model to refs: sorted tables, compaction, efficient lookup, and reflog storage alongside refs.
-It gives the ref layer a backend more like Git's other modern data structures.
+Reftable gives refs a real storage backend.
+It applies a more structured storage model: sorted tables, compaction, efficient lookup, and reflog storage alongside refs.

 git init now includes --ref-format=<format> and names reftable as an option alongside the traditional files format.
 Reftable is also still marked experimental.